Making people feel comfortable with illustrations - Illustrator Ikebe Kenichi.

 A childhood hobby was the starting point

 Ikebe specializes in expressive portraits.
-Recently, he has been receiving more medical and health-related requests, expanding his field of activity.
-When I asked Ikebe what inspired him to become an illustrator, he told me about two turning points.
+Recently, he has been receiving more requests for medical and health-related work, expanding his field of activity.
+When asked what inspired him to become an illustrator, he mentioned two turning points.

-When he had the opportunity to talk to his university professor about his worries and told him how he really felt, his professor encouraged him, saying, "You can start your life over, so if you want to learn a skill, I think you should go for it."
-He also said, "Why not try to do it globally, around the world, while you're at it?"
+When he had the opportunity to talk to a professor at university about his worries and told him how he really felt, the professor encouraged him, saying, "You can start your life over, so if you want to learn a skill, I think you should do it."
+He also said, "Why not try doing it globally, around the world, since you have the chance?"

 My encounter with the profession of illustrator

 The second turning point came when he was in design school in Japan.
-He was good at drawing interesting things and drew cartoons and illustrations of his teachers and friends.
-During breaks, his classmates would gather around his desk looking for those drawings.
+He was good at drawing interesting things, and when he drew manga and illustrations of his teachers and friends, his classmates would gather around his desk during breaks looking for his drawings.
 A teacher who saw them gave Ikebe a new encounter.

-Looking at my sketchbook, the teacher said, "Why don't you use them for your assignment?
-These are pictures that only you could draw," and then told me about the illustration genre and about specialist magazines.
+Looking at my sketchbook, the teacher said, "Why don't you use these for your assignment?
+These are pictures that only you could draw," and he also told me about the genre of illustration and about specialized magazines.

-Following that advice, Ikebe immediately bought a specialist magazine and read it, and was shocked.
-Until now, I thought that being good at it was important, but there are many genres of art, and all of them are about "making people feel comfortable."
-This common point of "making people feel comfortable" is also the most important point for Ikebe, who works as an illustrator.
+Following the advice, Ikebe immediately bought a specialist magazine and read it, and was shocked.
+Until then, he had thought that the important thing was to be good at it, but there are many genres of art, and all of them are about "making people feel comfortable."
+This commonality of "making people feel comfortable" is also the most important point for Ikebe, who works as an illustrator.

 Future goal: giving back to the local community

-When we asked Ikebe what he wants to do in the future, he said, "I want to think about giving back to the people who have supported me up until now.
-I especially want to give back to my hometown."
-Over the past few years, he has been gradually starting to work in his hometown of Yokohama.
+When asked what he would like to do in the future, Ikebe replied, "I would like to think about giving back to the people who have supported me up until now.
+I would especially like to give back to my hometown."
+Over the past few years, he has gradually begun to be active in his hometown of Yokohama.

-"I'm blessed with people," says Ikebe, and I think people and work naturally come to him because of his warm personality.
-He also actively collaborates with the local community, and there are opportunities to purchase items with Ikebe's illustrations at local stores.
+Illustration Class"I'm blessed with good people," says Ikebe, and I get the feeling that people and work naturally come to him because of his warm personality.
+He also actively collaborates with the local community, and there are opportunities to purchase items featuring Ikebe's illustrations in local stores.

 Illustrator: Ikebe Kenichi.